SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/*C -Derm Master Doc.md

 - Hyperkeratosis - lots of keratin[^5]
 	- We might see rashes that are SCALEY!!!![^5]
 - Orthokeratosis - thicken cornified layer ***without*** retention of nuclei - loss of basket weave top layer[^5]
+	- an example can be lichen related things, but with hyperorthokeratosis
 - Parakeratosis - basket weaves with ***retained*** nuclei , still cornified layer!!![^5]
+	- dermatophytosis example
-- Acanthosis - thickening of epidermis, hyperplasia[^5]
+- Acanthosis - thickening of epidermis, hyperplasia[^5]; usually flat
 - Acantholysis - lysis/disruption of intercellular keratinocyte adhesive junctions[^5]
 - Papillomatosis - surface elevation , bumpy surface like warts caused by hyperplasia + enlargement of dermal papillae[^5]
 - Spongiosis - intracellular edema - spines very prominent and visible - this is in very wet eruptions ![^5]